tutorsinaction/site/README.md

 ## License

 Distributed under the GNU General Public License v3.0.
-See [LICENSE.txt][license-url] for more information.
+See [LICENSE.md][license-url] for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>